 DS 3 Crossback E-TENSE reliability & safety

-Despite DS being a relatively low-selling manufacturer, the Crossback’s mechanicals are tried and tested in countless other small cars and SUVs
+Despite DS being a relatively low-selling manufacturer, the 3 Crossback’s mechanicals have been tried and tested in countless other small cars and SUVs

 |Euro NCAP||Adult protection||Child protection||Safety assist|